 Isn’t it frustrating that you have to search for a product for hours?
 What if you could just chat and get your desired product, without having to tear your hair trying to figure out where to look?
-And what if additionally, you could win 75% cashbacks by just the click of a button?
+And what if additionally, you could win 75% cashback by just the click of a button?
 Way too much too ask right?
 What if I told you that you could build a chatbot to do this in just 20 minutes, without a single line of code!

 So let’s build a retail Messenger chatbot which chats with customers and offers promo codes and coupons for all products.
-For our demo, we will build the bot for an imaginary retailer named: AbcElectronix, which sells TVs, Washing Machines, Home Appliances and other electronic goods.
+For our demo, we will build the bot for an imaginary retailer named: AbcElectronix, which sells TVs, Washing Machines, Home Appliances, and other electronic goods.

 To begin, here is the flow diagram of our bot.

 The tech stack that will be used for this bot is: